-- After Proposed Rules > 30-day public comment period. - DOL drafts final regulation, taking into account public comments. - DOL will hear testimony regarding the proposed changes before issuing a final version to the Office of Information and Regulatory Affairs ("OIRA"). - OIRA will then conduct a review of the proposed regulations and publish the final text of the regulation in the Federal Register.
+- After Proposed Rules > 30-day public comment period. - DOL drafts final regulation, taking into account public comments. - DOL will hear testimony regarding the proposed changes before issuing a final version to OIRA. - OIRA will then conduct a review of the proposed regulations and publish the final text of the regulation in the Federal Register.
+Final rule unlikely before 2016.